 Best free Parametric EQ Plugins:

-Use your Equalizer as a Headphone Mixing Plugin
+Use your Equalizer Plugin as a HEADPHONE EQ:

 Yes, you heard right; with the correct headphone EQ settings, you can use an equalizer with at least 10 bands to optimize your sound.